Vaginal Rejuvenation in Austin, TX

 Women who want a change but are not ready for labiaplasty surgery can opt for diVa, a laser-based treatment that addresses vaginal dryness and laxity, and can even help with urinary stress incontinence.

 Since childbirth that impacts the labia can also cause other changes, vaginal rejuvenation may be part of a Mommy Makeover that can also include a breast augmentation, tummy tuck, or liposuction.
-Talk to the Christine Fisher MD team to find out which procedure or procedures may be right for you.
+Talk to Austin Plastic & Reconstructive Surgery to find out which procedure or procedures may be right for you.